Lylko/temprature/README.md

 Developer_mode = 0
 # 0 - off, 1 - on (This mode incrise all limits, but keep in mind, that program can crash with some variables)
 ```
 Status reports are sent to the mail.
-Implemented control via bot telegrams.
+Implemented control via telegram bot.